-Using various types of electronic devices such as laptops, tablets, smart phones, and personal computers for long periods of time can contribute to eyestrain, also known as computer vision syndrome, which can ultimately affect your work performance and ability to concentrate.
-Many symptoms are associated with computer vision syndrome, including back, neck, or shoulder pain; dry or watery eyes; sensitivity to light; tired or itchy eyes; difficulty focusing; and blurred vision.
-Long-term computer vision syndrome is not considered life threatening, but avoiding treating the symptoms could lead to blurred vision and headaches.
+Using various types of electronic devices such as laptops, tablets, smartphones, and personal computers for long periods of time can contribute to eyestrain, also known as computer vision syndrome, which can ultimately affect your work performance and ability to concentrate.
+Many symptoms are associated with computer vision syndrome, including back, neck, or shoulder pain, dry or watery eyes, sensitivity to light, tired or itchy eyes, difficulty focusing, and blurred vision.
+Long-term computer vision syndrome is not considered life-threatening, but avoiding treatment could lead to blurred vision and headaches.

 Developing practices to take better care of your eyes can help reduce computer vision syndrome.
 Ensure the lighting in both your workplace and home office is not overbearing and that your computer is not facing a direct source of sunlight, which can create a glare on the screen.
 Adjust your computer monitor’s settings to reduce the brightness level and increase the font size; these adjustments will help reduce extra visual effort.
 Another form of eyestrain is called focus fatigue.
 Focus fatigue is caused by staring at the same distance for long periods of time, such as at a computer monitor or at the road while driving.
 Try stepping away from your computer and observing an object at a longer distance for short periods of time, say 20 seconds.
 Then shift your eyes to a closer object for the same period of time.
 This eye exercise will help reduce the symptoms of focus fatigue.